keysmusician/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 * [Author](#author)

 ## About
-This project was about `bash` scripting.
+This project involved writing functional `bash` programs as opposed to the simple one-liners from previous dev-ops projects.

 ## Files